Sasakawa International Scholarship

 Name: Mary Dakim

 My name is Mary Dakim.
-I am a second-year graduate student in International Development program.
+I was a graduate student in the International Development program.
 I was born and raised in Jos, Plateau State, Nigeria.
 In 2007, I completed my undergraduate studies, earning a B.S. and B.A degrees respectively in Economics and Finance and Elementary Education.

 Most recently, I did my practicum at the United States International Council on Disabilities (USICD).
 During my practicum at the USICD, I worked with a team of librarians and disability experts to gather useful and quality resources for the Global Disability Rights Library (GDRL).
 I also have had several internship experiences including a stint as an accountant with Communication Services for the Deaf (CSD) in Sioux Falls, South Dakota and in Nigeria with the Plateau State Ministries of Education and Finance.
 I did a teaching practicum at the Sidwell Friends School in Bethesda Maryland as well as a teaching internship at the Sandy Spring Friends School in Montgomery County where I taught 4th graders Language Arts, Social Studies and other subjects.